bjrnwnklr/AoC/README.md

 My Advent of Code repositories.

-Currently running on Python 3.10.0.
+Currently running on Python 3.10.7.
 Main requirements are:

+- pytest
+- black (for formatting)
+- flake8 (for linting)
 - numpy
 - pandas
 - jupyter